mfcekirdek/Powermeter/README.md

 # Powermeter
 Powermeter is a basic powershell based backdoor/post exploit tool.
 Main functionalities are shown below.
-You can check the video at the bottom of the page.
+You can also check the video at the bottom of the page.
-Note: It is highly recommended to watch the video at 1080p due to low quality.
+Note: It is highly recommended to watch the video at 1080p due to low quality of recording.
 It will be fixed soon :=)

 ## How to run?